 Labrador Retrievers were originally bred in Newfoundland off the northeastern Atlantic coast of Canada.
 They were known as the St.John’s dog after the capital city and were used to help out local fishermen.

-What to Expect from a Labrador Puppy
+What to Expect from a Labrador Retriever Puppy

 Labs are known for their enormous appetites and owners must watch that the dog doesn’t become obese.
-Any potential owners should be committed to giving the Labrador up to an hours exercise a day.
+Any potential owners should be committed to giving the Labrador up to an hour of exercise a day.
 They should also sign up for a comprehensive training programme, these are big strong dogs with boundless energy.
 A bored, understimulated Labrador Retriever can have tendencies towards chewing, digging and other destructive behaviors.